ArrowElectronics/aws-iot-dragonconnect-c/admin/foundation.md

 # Create Foundational Elements

 The DragonConnect example includes several utility functions to help manage resources.
-The following steps will configure the foundational elements
+The following steps will configure the required roles and policies

 ```sh
 $ cd admin